03difoha/AppsFromScratch/sessions/05/README.md

 **Today** we're going to start personalising your apps, you will:

 * individual tutorials
-* jot down some ideas for apps
 * design and structure your data
 * keep hacking the Firebase pusher and push data to your database
 * and start adapting the functions to display exactly what you want

-That sounds like a lot!

-We'll take it slowly :)

 # Quiz time!